 I knew the dip was made with lots of garlic and some almonds (the garlic flavour was quite strong and there were crushed almonds sprinkled on top) but I was rather surprised to learn that the basis for the dip was bread!
 Bread is a great accompaniment for dips of all sorts but I’ve never had a dip made with bread.

 I liked this dip so much I tried to order it whenever possible during my time in Greece.
 On a few occasions I had skordalia made without the almonds and it definitely wasn’t as good as the one I had the first time.
 I think the almonds are a fantastic ingredient in this recipe, adding sweet, nutty notes to this moreish dip.

 What I found really surprising was that most of the skordalia recipes I came across online (when preparing this post) were made with potato, rather than bread.
 Perhaps bread is traditionally used in Kos only?
 I suspect skordalia tastes delicious with potato too.

-- 4 garlic cloves, chopped
+- 2-3 garlic cloves chopped

-- Approximately ½ cup cold water (± 2 tablespoons)
+- 1/2 cup cold water

 - 2 tablespoons lemon juice

-- Sea salt to taste
+- Fine sea salt to taste